 He has also organized four free workshops on website development for individuals who wished to learn to develop websites but did not have the funds to enable them to.

 Since 2015, Charles Wundengba has being volunteering for the 350 Ghana Reducing Our Carbon (350 GROC) as their Digital Team Leader.

 Wundef Show and Wundef TV

 After profiling entrepreneurs on his website for 2 years, he decided to add a video interview of these entrepreneurs.
 In May, 2019, Charles Wundengba released his first video of the Wundef Show, a show where he talks to entrepreneurs and young leaders on their success and failure stories.
 The videos are share on Facebook and his YouTube channel, Wundef TV.
 So far, he has released 24 videos on the show.

 In July, 2020, Charles was nominated for the 100 Most Influential Personalities from Northern Ghana.

 Charles Wundengba hopes to have his show, The Wundef Show, telecast on a national television before the year ends.
-He also plans to make his blogs reach and impact more people this year.
+He also plans to make his blogs reach and impact more people.